RINEARN/exevalator/README.md

 Especially, Exevalator works in high speed when evaluating (computing) the same expression repeatedly.
 For example:

-	// Declate an variable "x" and get the address int varAddress = exevalator.declareVariable("x");
+	// Declare an variable "x" and get the address int varAddress = exevalator.declareVariable("x");

 	// Loop taking sum of values of an expression, with changing the value of "x"